idanshm/SparkBeyond/README.md

 # Common-words app instructions
 This app uses FastAPI Python module.
 It will read all files under the articles folder,  will check if the files are valid txt files.
 It will then randomly select 4 articles, and return the 10 most common words in each article.

+The articles folder is mounted to minikube so you can dynamically add or remove articles from the folder.

 ## Important!!
 This setup is tested on: